Man shot, killed at Heritage Acres Apartments in Suffolk

 SUFFOLK, Va.
-(WAVY) — A man has died following an overnight shooting at the Heritage Acres Apartments in Suffolk Monday morning.
+(WAVY) — A man has died following an overnight shooting at the Heritage Acres Apartments in Suffolk.

-According to a lieutenant at the scene, police officers were notified of a disturbance at the apartment complex around 2:45 a.m.
-Monday.
+Officials said around 2:45 a.m.
+Monday, they received a report of a man with gunshot wounds in the Heritage Acres Apartments parking lot.
 The complex is located in the 1000 block of Nansemond Parkway, not far from Portsmouth Boulevard and East Washington Street.

-When units arrived on scene, they located a man with a gunshot wound.
+When officers arrived at the scene, they found a man with gunshot wounds near a black vehicle.
+The man had already died from his injuries when police arrived on scene.

 If you have any information about this case, you can submit an anonymous tip by calling 1-888-LOCK-U-UP, downloading the P3 tips app to a mobile device, or visiting www.P3tips.com and submitting a tip.